 A couple of weeks ago, we participated in our first-ever craft fair.
 We started selling amigurumi in March 2020 (our brand name for our finished products is Zaggy – hence the sign), just before the world was locked down because of Covid-19 and so our sales have been mostly online.
-We were really excited to finally come face-to-face with our customers and just see people’s reactions to our stuff.
-It was such a great experience and we thought we would share some of our lessons as craft fair tips for any of you thinking of doing a summer craft fair with amigurumi (or even other crafts, since these lessons can be applied more broadly too).
+We were really excited to finally come face-to-face with our customers at a vendor event and just see people’s reactions to our stuff.
+It was such a great experience and we thought we would share our tips for a successful craft fair for any of you thinking of doing a summer craft fair with amigurumi (or even other crafts, since these lessons can be applied more broadly too).

-Prefer to continue reading this post later?
+Want to read this post later?
 Save it to your Pinterest Board.

 Craft Fair Display Tips

-1. Make your display visually pleasing by using props such as baskets and crates that draw people to your stall.
+1. Make your craft fair display visually pleasing by using props such as baskets and crates that draw people to your stall.

-When we decided to do the craft fair, we did a mock craft fair display at home to figure out how we were going to get all the products to fit in a visually pleasing way.
+When we decided to do the craft market, we did a mock craft fair display at home to figure out how we were going to get all the products to fit on our table in a visually pleasing way.

-We decided to repurpose old fruit crates (yay mango season!) to create a little stand for our toys from our Juna series.
+We decided to repurpose old fruit crates (yay mango season!) to create a little stand for our toys from our Juna series of amigurumi animals.
 The stand was cheap to make and gave it a very rustic look (they looked like animals in a barn!).
-A number of people commented on how cute the display was plus it allowed the animals to be easily seen from a distance.
-Our Juna series toys were our most popular items at the craft fair and the way they were displayed definitely had something to do with their success!
-The crates were complimented with cute baskets, making for an adorable display.
+A number of people commented on how cute the display was plus it allowed the crochet animals to be easily seen from a distance.
+Our Juna series toys were our bestsellers at the craft fair and the way they were displayed definitely had something to do with their success!
+The crates were complimented with cute baskets, making for an adorable craft market display.
 (The best part about the crates?
 We had one facing backwards under the top stand that served as a little shelf for us.)

-2. Add a touch of handmade decor so that your stall stands out.
-You can reuse this decor for future craft fairs.
+2. Add a touch of handmade decor so that your craft market stall stands out.
+You can reuse this decor for future vendor events.

-We had crochet bunting and amigurumi hearts on a string as part of our display.
-It really made our stall stand out (we even had people asking if they could buy our crochet decor lol!).
+We had crochet bunting and a string of amigurumi hearts as part of our craft fair display.
+It really made our market stall stand out (we even had people asking if they could buy our crochet decor lol!).

 3. Keep your display at varying heights.

-Make sure you have something low for the kids to see – they are the best people to market your products to their parents 🙂 Our basket of larger dolls (our Zoya and Zayd dolls) was on a lower table to the right of our table (we forgot to take a of photo it!).
+Your display at your craft market should be at varying heights to draw attention to all of its parts (plus it gives you more room to display things!).
+Make sure you have something low for the kids to see – they are the best people to market your products to their parents 🙂 Our basket of larger dolls (our Zoya and Zayd crochet dolls) was on a lower table to the right of our table (we forgot to take a of photo it!).
 Its placement was good because children were able to see it at their eye level and pick out the dolls that they wanted.

 4. Make sure that your products – especially your traditionally popular ones- are displayed prominently and can be seen.